Peru State's new coach got his first win in remarkable fashion

 Creehan, who coached Lyon College in Arkansas last season, took over at Peru at the beginning of March — just ahead of COVID-19 shutting down campuses for the rest of the spring.

-Peru's first two scheduled games were postponed by COVID as quarantine situations made it even more challenging implementing a new offense.
+Peru’s first two scheduled games were postponed as quarantine situations made it even more challenging implementing a new offense.

 “There’s nothing about this season that has been ordinary,” Creehan said.

 Peru opened Sept.
-26, but the Bobcats managed just 118 yards of offense in the 41-2 loss to Baker.
-It scored three first-half points against Central Methodist (2-1) before scoring the first 27 of the second half.
+26, but the Bobcats managed just 118 yards of offense in the blowout loss to Baker.
+They scored three first-half points against Central Methodist (2-1) before scoring the first 27 of the second half.

 Joey Dominguez threw two touchdown passes in the first eight minutes and added a scoring run early in the fourth quarter.
 Running back Ki’Jana Owens then capped his huge second half with a 71-yard score.